ParedesGab/PP1/README.md

 # Laxus and Thiosymbion

+(Developer: Gabriela Fabiola Paredes Rojas)

+![Responsice Mockup](https://github.com/lucyrush/readme-template/blob/master/media/love_running_mockup.png)

 Symbiosis is defined as "the living together of differently named organisms" (de Bary, 1879).
-This website provides knowdledge of one extraordinary symbiotic example, the one involving the free-living marine nematode *Laxus oneistus* and its inseparable bacterial partner, *Candidatus* Thiosymbion oneisti.
+This website provides information on an extraordinary symbiotic example, the one involving the free-living marine nematode *Laxus oneistus* and its inseparable bacterial partner, *Candidatus* Thiosymbion oneisti.

-For short, across this documentation they will be referred as *Laxus* and Thiosymbion. respectively.
++ Throughout this documentation, they will be referred as *Laxus* and Thiosymbion. respectively.

-![Responsice Mockup](https://github.com/lucyrush/readme-template/blob/master/media/love_running_mockup.png)

-The site can be accessed via this [link](https://paredesgab.github.io/PP1-project-portfolio-1/)
++ The site can be accessed via this [link](https://paredesgab.github.io/PP1-project-portfolio-1/)

 ## Project Goals

+### User Goals

++ Find clear, fun and engaging information about this marine symbiosis.
++ Understand or learn about the unique relationship between Laxus and Thiosymbion.
++ Explore the "cool factor" of symbiosis through this example.
++ Leave with a new appreciation for the surprising, complex relationships that exist even in the smallest corners of the ocean.

 ### Business Owner Goals

 + My primary goal is **science communication**.
 Namely:

-  + Informe, raise awareness and public outreach of the existance of this fascinating yet little-known nematode-bacterium symbiosis.
+  + Inform, raise awareness and public outreach about the existance of this fascinating but little-known nematode-bacterium symbiosis.
-  + Communicating in an easy way key scientific findings of the *Laxus*-Thiosymbion partnership.
+  + Communicate in an simple way key scientific findings of the *Laxus*-Thiosymbion partnership.

 + In addition:
-  + Raise interest in the further study of this beautiful symbiotic system.
+  + Spark interest in further scientific study of this fascinating symbiotic system.
-  + Generate public engagement around this system to create a network of people interested in this type of symbiosis.
+  + Generate public engagement to build a network of people excited about marine symbioses.

-### User Goals

-+ Easily understand the main purpose of the website, so I can learn more about this symbiotic relatioship.
-+ Find out information on: what are these organisms, where do they live and why they live together.

 ## User Experience